Tips on how to avoid buying fake products

 - Search for other consumers’ reviews

-- Check whether the website benefits from a trust mark
+- Check whether the website displays a trust mark

 - Assess the general layout of the website

-- Check your consumer rights on the trader’s website
+- Check your consumer rights on the trader’s Terms and Conditions

 - Check the official website of the brand for authorised and blacklisted sellers

-- If you suspect fraud, report the necessary information to the Garda National Economic Crime Bureau.
+- If you suspect fraud, report it to the national cyber-fraud or economic crime department of your national police (in Ireland, this is the Garda National Economic Crime Bureau).

 - Contact the official brand and inform them of the counterfeit products.
-As the brand holds the patent rights it may investigate such fraudulent sites.
+As the brand holds trademark rights, it may investigate fraudulent sites and initiate action against fraudsters.